 First, a quick overview of the types of tax you might encounter as your business scales.

-Types of sales tax around the world
+Types of sales tax for digital consultants

+Sales tax is just one type of the larger category: consumption tax.
 Nearly every country in the world applies a consumption tax to sales of goods and services.

 There are different kinds of consumption taxes, depending on the country.
 But one element always stays the same.
 The end customer pays the tax, because they are who’s actually consuming the end product.
 And it’s a tax on consumption, on buying for one’s personal use.